Medical deputizing explained

 Medical Deputizing Services provide urgent after hours primary health care to patients at home and in aged care facilities, on behalf of the patient’s regular Family Doctor.
 This ensures that patients have 24 hour access to quality primary care, even when their doctor is unavailable.

 Working as a complementary service to Family Practice, we ensure continuity of care for patients.
-Our Doctors send a patient report through to the patient’s regular GP so they are kept informed of the home visit.
+Our Doctors send a patient report through to the patient’s regular doctor so they are kept informed of the home visit.
 Our service encourages all patients to maintain a strong relationship with a family doctor, recognizing that this is critical for lifelong health.
-To read more about why it’s important to have your own GP, click here.
+To read more about why it’s important to have your own Family Doctor, click here.

 In the last decade, Medical Deputizing Services have grown in response to community demand for after hours medical care.
-Surveys among our patients consistently show that if they could not access an after hours home visit, around 40% believe they would have attended a hospital ED.
-Services like National Home Doctor not only relieve the pressure on hospital EDs, they also save the taxpayer money, as an after hours visit is far less costly than a trip to ED or an ambulance call out.
+Surveys among our patients consistently show that if they could not access an after hours home visit, around 40% believe they would have attended a hospital Emergency Room (ER).
+Services like National Home Doctor not only relieve the pressure on hospital ERs, they also save the taxpayer money, as an after hours visit is far less costly than a trip to ER or an ambulance call out.

 WHO USES OUR SERVICE?